matm/jQuery-File-Upload-Wiki/Options.md

 * Example: `5000000`

 ### minFileSize
-The minimum allowed file size, by default 1 byte.
+The minimum allowed file size, by default *undefined* (can be 0 bytes).

 **Note:** This option has only an effect for browsers supporting the [File API](https://developer.mozilla.org/en/DOM/file).